 Chemical manufacturing process optimization tips

 Below are some of my recommendations for getting started with an optimization project.
 Note that this is just a basic approach outline.
-Each step in the approach requires at least several hours of preparation and execution.
+Each step in the approach requires at least several hours of preparation and execution to truly achieve the optimization of chemical processes.

 Conduct a process analysis